-One size does not fit all.
-We offer three programs tailored to meet low, medium, and high barrier needs; each established based on best practices evidence-based models.
+We offer three programs tailored to meet low, medium, and high barrier needs.
+The programs have been established based on best practices evidence-based models.
 Our data collection and analysis drive continuous program improvement.

-Our Interim Housing Program serves families with moderate barriers who need more services.
-Clients live on our campus and receive a fully furnished apartment at no cost while they work with case managers and volunteers to learn financial literacy, job readiness, and various other life skills.
-Meanwhile children participate in resiliency classes, receive academic support, and participate in group engagement activities.
-Once a family exits to permanent housing, they receive aftercare for up to nine months.
+Our Transitional Housing Program serves families with moderate barriers.
+Clients live on our campus in a fully furnished apartment, at no cost.
+They work with case managers and volunteers to learn financial literacy, job readiness, and various life skills.
+Children participate in resiliency classes, receive academic support, and attend group engagement activities.
+Once a family exits to permanent housing, they receive aftercare services for up to nine months.

 Wrap-around services like financial literacy, budgeting, employment coaching, mental wellness, housing support, children’s programming, and intensive case management ensure long-term success for families.

 Call us at 816-531-3727 to get help with housing.